nus-cs2103/website-base/admin/tp-tasks-fragment.md

 1. **Go to the CATcher Web version** at https://catcher-org.github.io/CATcher/ using ==the same computer (i.e., not a mobile device) that you plan to use for the practical exam==.
    * Use a common browser such as Chrome, Edge, Firefox, Safari
    * Allow popups from https://catcher-org.github.io/
-   * If you encounter other problems at the app launch, refer to the [Notes on using CATcher](https://catcher-org.github.io/ug/) -- look for information related to the Web app (not the desktop app).
+   * If you encounter other problems at the app launch, refer to the [Notes on using CATcher](https://catcher-org.github.io/ug/).
 1. **Login**: Choose the _session_ `{{ course_pair }} Smoke Test`, and submit.
    <pic eager src="images/catcherLogin.png"></pic>
 1. In the next screen, login to CATcher using your GitHub account.<br>